system-transparency/sinit-acm-grebber/readme.md

 ```
    $ sinit-acm-grebber
 ```
-for downloading all sinit files from [Intel]( https://software.intel.com/content/www/us/en/develop/articles/intel-trusted-execution-technology.html).
+For downloading all SINIT ACMs from [Intel]( https://software.intel.com/content/www/us/en/develop/articles/intel-trusted-execution-technology.html).

-in case the Url has changed you can also use:
+In case the URL has changed you can also use:
 ```
    $ sinit-acm-grebber -url https://some.url/at/intel
 ```

-the default output folder ist the current Directory it can be modified by using:
+The default output folder ist the current directory.
+It can be modified by using:
 ```
    $ sinit-acm-grebber -of ./some/directory
 ```

-the zip files can be kept in a sub folder /zip by using:
+The zip files can be kept in a sub folder /zip by using:
 ```
    $ sinit-acm-grebber -noClean
 ```